danchoi/vitunes/README.markdown

 * `,P` goes to the current playlist, if there is one
 * `:NewPlaylist [new playlist name]` creates a new playlist

+### Tips

+If you want to see your entire library in a Vim buffer, load the `Library` playlist.
+If might take a few seconds to load your entire iTunes library, but once it's loaded you'll be able to page through it at blazing speed and play any tracks you want.
+The list will be sorted by artist.

 ### Buy more music, support the ViTunes project